From His Perspective

 As ye sow, so shall ye reap.

-And I think you should apologize for being rude to me on the phone last
+And I think you should apologize for being rude to me on the phone

 Sunday.